 Nothing on this website constitutes an invitation or offer to sell, or the solicitation of an invitation or offer to buy any securities issued by the Employment Fund.
 The information contained within this website is provided by the Employment Fund in good faith and is for reference purposes only.

-According to the proposal, the employer’s lower contribution would be 0.50 per cent of the wage sum (up to a maximum of EUR 2.1 million per year) and the higher contribution would be 1.90 per cent (for the part that exceeds EUR 2.1 million).
-This year, the above percentages are 0.45 and 1.70.
+According to the proposal, the employer’s lower contribution would be 0.50 per cent of the wage sum (up to a maximum of appr.
+EUR 2.2 million per year) and the higher contribution would be 2.05 per cent (for the part that exceeds EUR 2.2 million).
+This year, the above percentages are 0.5 and 1.90.

-“The sudden and steep increase in unemployment expenses caused by the coronavirus has had a significant impact on the Employment Fund’s finances.
-In the spring, we secured our solvency and implementation capabilities by measures such as taking out loan and issuing bonds.
-Our budget for 2021 is based on an employment rate of 8.5 per cent”, says Janne Metsämäki, the Employment Fund’s Managing Director.
+“The steep increase in unemployment expenses caused by the coronapandemic has had a significant impact on the Employment Fund’s finances.
+Our expenses are still on a higher level compared to the time before pandemic.
+To cover the increased expenses, we are using the business cycle buffer and the loans we took last year.
+Moderate increase in unemployment insurance contributions secures our solvency and implementation capability also next year.
+Our budget for 2022 is based on an employment rate of 7.1 per cent”, says Janne Metsämäki, the Employment Fund’s Managing Director.

-The median salary of Finnish employees is EUR 3350 per month.
-After the proposed increase, an employee earning the median salary would pay EUR 562,80 per year in unemployment insurance contributions, which is EUR 60,30 more than in 2020.
+The median salary of Finnish employees is EUR 3 435 per month.
+After the proposed increase, an employee earning the median salary would pay EUR 618,30 per year (51,53 per month) in unemployment insurance contributions, which is EUR 41,22 (3,44) more than in 2021.